Don Myers

 Don Myers (February 2, 1932) was a former member of the Kansas House of Representatives from 1993 to 2011 representing the 82nd district.
 In 2010, the Americans for Prosperity - Kansas Chapter gave him a 90% evaluation on conservative issues.

+Personal life

-Myers, who has a BS in mechanical engineering, worked as a senior specialist engineer at Boeing.
+Myers has a BS in mechanical engineering and worked as a senior specialist engineer at Boeing.

-He is a member of the American Legion, Derby Chamber of Commerce, Derby First Christian Church, National Rifle Association and Veterans of Foreign Wars.
+He is a member of the American Legion, Derby Chamber of Commerce, Derby First Christian Church, National Rifle Association of America and Veterans of Foreign Wars.
 He is married to Mary Myers and has three children, Jerry, Lane and Sherry.
 He lives in Derby, Kansas.